Sponsored

 Grab your tablet for a day at school in Ancient Rome.
 Take a class in a 19th-century one-room schoolhouse in the United States.
 Discover how nature schools and Indigenous land-based education work.
 Find out how technology and artificial intelligence (AI) is changing curriculums and how teachers, librarians and students are fighting book bans in schools.
 Time for School explores who learns, what we learn, where we learn, when we learn and how we learn in the past, present and into the future.

 Leah Payne is a writer, editor, public librarian and mother.
 She holds a bachelor's degree in communication from Simon Fraser University and a master's degree in library and information studies (MLIS) from the University of British Columbia.
-She is the author of Less Is More and Get Outside! in the Orca Footprints series.
 Leah lives in British Columbia with her family.
+She loves reading and learning and would probably go to school forever if she could!
+Leah is also the author of Less Is More and Get Outside!, both published by Orca.

 Paige Jung is a Chinese Canadian illustrator, muralist and artist from so-called "Vancouver", Canada.
 Using digital, gouache and acrylic mediums, Paige is known for her proficient use of color and gestural shapes to create illustrations that tell stories of connection, wonder, community and what makes us human.
 Paige is grateful to be creating, living and gathering on the unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and səlilwətaɬ (Tsleil-Waututh) Nations.